-Biodegradable plastics such as PLA and PBS, however, might require additional efforts for successful recycling or treatment depending on the targeted treatment process.
-Here, a differentiation between product types is useful as the collection of different product types differ.
-For example, conventional household packaging can be collected via comingled kerbside systems while large household plastic items can be collected via recycling centres or civic amenity cites.
+Biodegradable plastics such as PLA and PBS, however, might require additional efforts for successful recycling or treatment, depending on the targeted treatment process.
+Here, a differentiation between product types is useful as the collection of different product types differs.
+For example, conventional household packaging can be collected via commingled kerbside systems, while large household plastic items can be collected via recycling centers or civic amenity sites.

-High quality mechanical recycling of packaging waste is easier for homogenous polymer streams and thus effective sorting of plastic material is needed in the case of comingled collection (Eriksen et al., 2019; Hahladakis and Lacovidou, 2019).
-Thus, if chemically distinct biodegradable plastic such as PLA and PBS is to be successfully mechanically recycled, it must be proven that they can be differentiated and sorted out from the mixed plastic stream.
-For example, PLA as well as a PLA-starch blend are quoted to be a problem for PET recycling in the case of cross contamination (Schyns and Shaver, 2021; Åkesson et al., 2021).
+High quality mechanical recycling of packaging waste is easier for homogenous polymer streams and, thus effective sorting of plastic material is needed in the case of commingled collection (Eriksen et al., 2019; Hahladakis and Iacovidou, 2019).
+Thus, if chemically distinct biodegradable plastics such as PLA and PBS are to be successfully mechanically recycled, it must be proven that they can be differentiated and sorted out from the mixed plastic stream.
+For example, PLA, as well as a PLA-starch blend, are quoted as being a problem for PET recycling in the case of cross contamination (Schyns and Shaver, 2021; Åkesson et al., 2021).

-Automated sorting of comingled collected plastic packaging occurs primarily through NIR based sorting systems.
+Automated sorting of commingled collected plastic packaging occurs primarily through NIR based sorting systems.
 Although PLA can be differentiated via NIR spectroscopy (Chen et al., 2021), sorting facilities still need to configure their processes to sort out an extra stream.
-This change will need to be economically viable based on the expected yield (Briassoulis et al., 2021).
-When current sorting practices are not able to deal with a certain polymer type, separate collection (i.e., not comingled with other polymer types) might be needed to reduce cross contamination of different polymers, which would incur extra effort.
-Recent studies suggest that the correct plant configuration has the ability to reduce PLA contamination levels in PET to a level that does not cause significant deterioration to the optical and thermal properties as well as intrinsic viscosity (van Thoden Velzen et al., 2022; Vendrik, 2021).
+This change will need to be economically viable based on the expected yield (Briassoulis et al. 2021).
+When current sorting practices are not able to deal with a certain polymer type, separate collection (i.e. not commingled with other polymer types) might be needed to reduce cross contamination of different polymers, which would incur extra effort.

 Biodegradable plastic destined for biological treatment requires a sorting or pre-treatment system that is able to differentiate them from general impurities, including conventional non-biodegradable plastics.
 This is because general impurities affect the operation of anaerobic digestion plants (Alessi et al., 2020) and also the output quality of composting plants (Puig-Ventosa et al., 2013).
 When this is not the case, extra pre-treatment steps might be needed.
-It is important to note that acceptance of biodegradable plastics in biological treatment plants vary significantly from region to region.
+It is important to note that acceptance of biodegradable plastics in biological treatment plants varies significantly from region to region.
 If biodegradable plastic is not accepted, it might affect the normal operation of the plant or the quality of the outputs.

-Case Study: Collection of Biodegradable Plastics in Germany
+Case Study: Collection of biodegradable plastics in Germany

-In Germany, packaging made from biodegradable plastics need to be registered within the extended producer responsibility system and be collected with other plastic packaging in the recycling bin.
-The collection of biodegradable plastic packaging with biowaste is not allowed due to concerns that it will not completely biodegrade in time and that composting plants are not able to differentiate between conventional and biodegradable plastics (German Environmental Agency 2020).
-The only exception is biodegradable bags made predominately from biobased sources for the separate collection of biowaste, which is allowed in the biowaste bin on the condition that the local waste operator, which decides, accepts its use.
+In Germany, packaging made from biodegradable plastics need to be registered within the extended producer responsibility system and be collected with other plastic packaging in recycling bins.
+The collection of biodegradable plastic packaging together with biowaste is not allowed due to concerns that it will not completely biodegrade in time, and that composting plants are not able to differentiate between conventional and biodegradable plastics (German Environmental Agency, 2020).
+The only exception is biodegradable bags that are made predominantly from bio-based sources and used for the separate collection of biowaste.
+These are allowed in the bio waste bin on the condition that the local waste operator, which has the ultimate decision-making power, accepts its use.
 The biodegradable packaging collected within the recycling bin will be sent to sorting plants.
 Currently, there is no dedicated sorting stream for biodegradable plastics.
-Thus, they are predicted to be mostly to be sent to thermal treatment plants with the other sorting residues (Burgstaller et al., 2018).
+Thus, it is predicted that they are mostly to be sent to thermal treatment plants with the other sorting residues (Burgstaller et al., 2018).

-2.1.2 Sorting systems
+2.1.2.
+Sorting systems